Enraged-Rabbit-Community/ERCF_v2/Recommended_Options/Filamentalist_Rewinder/readme.md

   2. Removed threaded Rim Roller option and converted Rim Rollers from press-fit to set screw style.
   3. Add 608 bearing inner race clearance back into Supports.
   4. Added ~2mm of additional bowden capture in Tensioner_Mounts

+V3 - 8/5/24
+  1. Add options for Tensioner Mounts with pre-Gate sensors
+  2. Included option for the Filamentalist Enclosure style Base Supports
+  3. Updated all supports to include a spool guide rail to help keep spools from wandering off of the rollers.

 # To DO